ninhnn2/ninhnn2.github.io/README.md

-# Embedded Linux Engineer

-Email: nguyennhutninh@gmail.com
+# Fanning is an independent online publication that covers Embedded programming tutorials, projects, and more

 ## Skills